 Sparks describes two types of postmodern thought developing from the weakness of the modern optimism that certainty and rational objective knowledge were obtainable goals.
 The first, antirealism, gets most of the bad press, and is not really worth serious consideration - but the second, practical realism, makes much more sense of the world we see and experience and, for the present purposes, of the Biblical text we have received.

 According to Sparks practical realism recognizes that even the best instances of human knowledge are good and adequate but also finite and imperfect.
 As we look at the text of scripture it seems apparent that this is true of the text we have.
-The human authors of scripture were subject to the same limitations as everyone else, including the original audience of the texts and every generation since.
-God in scripture uses adequate means and adequate texts to convey his message to adequate readers capable of adequate wisdom.
+The human authors of scripture were subject to the same limitations as

-In fact, I suggest that this is all that 2 Tim 3:14-17 teaches - scripture is God given, God breathed (θεόπνευστος), and adequate for his purpose; wisdom that leads to salvation and training for righteousness.
+In fact, I suggest that this is all that 2 Tim 3:14-17 teaches – scripture is God given, God breathed (?e?p?e?st??), and adequate for his purpose; wisdom that leads to salvation and training for righteousness.

 Is it reasonable to suggest that God used and uses adequate rather than perfect means to convey his message in scripture?